A beloved Nowruz New Year tradition is growing

 tables set with special traditional

-Nowruz foods and recipes and all begin with the sound of the letter
+Nowruz foods and recipes that all begin with the sound of the letter

 "S" Seeb - apple; Sabze - green grass or